 Emissions trading in aviation

-The aviation emission trading is a semi-open system.
-This means that airlines may use emission allowances that have been purchased from sectors other than aviation in order to meet their obligations, but other sectors are not allowed to use emission allowances from aviation in order to meet their own obligations.
+The aviation emissions trading scheme is a semi-open system.
+This means that airlines can use the emission allowances of stationary installations (EUA) to fulfil their obligations, but stationary installations are not allowed to use aviation emission allowances to fulfil their own obligations under emissions trading legislation.

-Statutory tasks in Finland are undertaken by Finnish Transport Safety Agency (Trafi) and the Energy Market Agency, which mostly takes charge of issues related to the Emissions Trading Register.
-The Finnish Transport Safety Agency is responsible for the distribution, monitoring and reporting of allocable emission rights.
-In turn, the Energy Market Authority is responsible for the recording and administration of emission trading rights, as well as entering the proceeds from auctions as income for the government.
+In Finland, the statutory duties of public authorities are carried out by the Finnish Transport Safety Agency (Trafi) and the Energy Authority, which is mainly responsible for tasks concerning the Emissions Trading Registry.
+Trafi is responsible for the allocation, monitoring and reporting of emission allowances available for allocation.
+The Energy Authority is responsible for the recording and administration of emission allowances and for entering the auction proceeds as income for the government.